maliahavlicek/what2do2day/README.md

 | max_attendees         	| Int32     	| Number of attendees      	| Required<br>min 1<br>max 1000                                                                                                                              	|                                              	|
 | attendees             	| Array     	| array of users           	| Updated when user joins event                                                                                                                              	|                                              	|

 Before an event is added to or updated, a uniqueness check is done to ensure the name and date/time combination is unique for events associated to the place.
+If the event already exists, the user is presented error messaging and routed back to the Events List Page or Update Events List Page.

+The attendees list for an event is updated when a user interacts with the Join Event (Count Me In) functionality.
+First the Events database is read to determine if the max number of attendees has been met, and if not, the user is added to the attendee list.

+Due to the lack of user roles or permissions deletions of events do not happen.
+Events can be turned off via a soft delete by updating the share property.
+Ideally past events would be deleted and cleaned out of the databases if they have not been revised in a month to save space and reduce the number of records to keep the database efficient.

 #### Metrics Clicks
 The Metrics Clicks collection serves the purpose of tracking clicks by names related to the action the user is taking.
 Typically data-trigger attributes are set to buttons and links by a developer and handlers will then write to the database when the button or link is clicked through an ajax post.
 When a template is rendered, the app developer has to set the page value so the reporting will attribute the click the page.